What is Azure Blob storage?

 Blob storage supports Azure Data Lake Storage Gen2, Microsoft's enterprise big data analytics solution for the cloud.
 Azure Data Lake Storage Gen2 offers a hierarchical file system as well as the advantages of Blob storage, including low-cost, tiered storage; high availability; strong consistency; and disaster recovery capabilities.

-For more information about Data Lake Storage Gen2, see Introduction to Azure Data Lake Storage Gen2 Preview.
+For more information about Data Lake Storage Gen2, see Introduction to Azure Data Lake Storage Gen2.